marcpage/libernet/notes.md

 Messages are composed of two separate data blocks, the envelope and the carrier.
 The envelope is treated as a [small file](#small-file) and contains sender's signature, routing and general message headers.
 The carrier is stored unencrypted, but may be compressed.
-Messages are sent by [matching](#data-matching) the carrier with the hash of "message:YYYY:MM:DD:public key identifier" in all lowercase.
+Messages are sent by [matching](#data-matching) the carrier with the hash of "message:YYYY:MM:DD(GMT):public key identifier" in all lowercase.

 Messages are requested using ["similar to" search](#data-matching).
 They are requested for specific dates (in GMT).